Table of contents

 Components of the iron condor

-- Put option – The holder has the option to right to sell the stock and the other party is obligated to buy the stock.
+- Put option – The holder has the option to sell the stock and the other party is obligated to buy the stock.

 - Strike price – The original price of the options contract i.e., the pre-determined price agreed by both parties while entering into the contract.